Building A Reporting System With Power BI

 And in the Export page, you can see that he specified the page size, which is “Letter”.

 The rest of the navigations are the same as the Publish to Web, including the Drill Through.
-But, when we get to the Export page, we can see the PDF icon that gives us instruction on how to export to PDF from the Power BI Service.
+But, when we get to the Export page, we can see the PDF icon that gives us instructions on how to export to PDF from the Power BI Service.

 So, we go to Export and then click on PDF.